 Despite spinal decompression being generally gentle and relaxing, patients with extensive disc trauma may experience mild discomfort during the first few treatments.
 You can stop the treatment with a patient safety switch whenever you feel uneasy during the procedure.

-How Long Does Spinal Decompression Treatments Take?
+How Long Do Decompression Treatments Take?

 In a spinal decompression session, each session lasts approximately 30 minutes, and there are usually 12-20 sessions spaced out over 4-6 weeks.

 Once you complete your prescribed treatment cycle, most people can expect to obtain lasting pain relief even if you experience significant relief after your first couple of sessions.

 What makes Decompression different from Spinal Surgery, Traction, Chiropractic or Physiotherapy?

 Spinal decompression, compared with traction, physical therapy, and manipulation, has been shown to achieve negative spinal pressures.
 Non-Surgical Spinal Decompression is also non-invasive, unlike surgery.

 During a spinal decompression treatment, negative pressures as low as -110 mm Hg3 have been found within the damaged disc.
 Pulling on the spine activates sensory receptors in the back that tighten the muscles surrounding the vertebrae and discs to protect them from injury.
 Through Spinal Decompression, this effect is avoided by gently pulling on the spine and relaxing the back over a long period of time.
 This allows the discs to be repositioned without tension and without causing spasms and muscle tension.

 A doctor with years of experience should treat patients on a high-quality real spinal decompression table, not an imitation.

 Is It True That Spinal Decompression Has a High (88%) Success Rate?